httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 JavaScript file with the urgency parameter of the Priority request header field set to `u=7` (background).
-Then, when the user navigates to a page that references the new JavaScript file, while the prefetch is in progress, the browser would send a reprioritization signal with the priority field value set to `u=0`.
+Then, when the user navigates to a page that references the new JavaScript file, while the prefetch is in progress, the browser would send a reprioritization signal with the Priority Field Value set to `u=0`.
 The PRIORITY_UPDATE frame ({{frame}}) can be used for such reprioritization.